Ruling sends man back to prison in college student’s slaying

 ST. CHARLES, Ill.
-(AP) - A man convicted in the 1994 slaying of a suburban Chicago college student is headed back to prison after a judge determined he was released four years too early due to a sentencing error.
+(AP) - A man convicted in the 1994 slaying of a suburban Chicago college student will spend more time in prison after a judge determined he was released four years too early due to a sentencing error.

 Bonzell Joyner, 45, was taken back into custody Wednesday following a Kane County court hearing at which prosecutors argued he had been given too much credit for time served in jail.